 - Do not eat, drink, chew gum, eat breath mints/sweets or smoke cigarettes (including e-cigarettes) before or during the test.

 - Do not sleep or exercise while the test is being carried out, as this can interfere with the result.

 What will happen?

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the GI Physiology Department on (01482) 622155
+Should you require further information or advice, please do contact the GI Physiology Department on 01482 624036

 General Advice and Consent